MARKETProtocol/docs/source/includes/_smartcontracts.md

 }
 ```

-At any time, tokens that are not allocated to an open position held by the user, are able to withdrawn.
+At any time, tokens that are not allocated to an open position held by the user, are able to be withdrawn.

 Upon exiting a position funds are returned to the user's account balance, net of any profit or loss.
 Similarly,
 if the contract expires with the user maintaining an open position, their position settles to the final settlement